SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 - tutorials-resources
 ---

-&nbsp;

 One of those things we always strive for when we write games and apps for a platform is the hope of some recognition for our efforts or failing that a huge pile of cash to admire from our yacht parked in some temperate climate ![Open-mouthed smile](/Images/wordpress/2012/07/wlEmoticon-openmouthedsmile10.png)

-The subject of how to achieve the latter is always up for debate, do you just ship out your game/app with a nice and affordable price tag&nbsp; or push it out free and use Ads or In App purchasing to reach that goal, both have merits but why not do both. (also if you offer a trial you can embed the ads and turn them off when the app has been bought!)
+The subject of how to achieve the latter is always up for debate, do you just ship out your game/app with a nice and affordable price tag  or push it out free and use Ads or In App purchasing to reach that goal, both have merits but why not do both. (also if you offer a trial you can embed the ads and turn them off when the app has been bought!)

 All of this is made all the more simpler through the use of the [AdRotator](http://wp7adrotator.codeplex.com/) control, just drop it in your project with your Ad Account settings and your done! (with a little placement) so lets see just how easy this is.!

-&nbsp;

 As usual full source for the Starter projects can be found on [Codeplex Here](http://starterxna.codeplex.com/ "Starter 2D and 3D codeplex projects") and you can find out more info and download AdRotator from [Codeplex here](http://wp7adrotator.codeplex.com/)